 Meals that Stretch

-It may seem counter-intuitive to add food to a meal or to change the way you’re eating to save money since you’re spending money on the things you’re adding but it really can save.
-The reason behind it is that the things you’re doing are usually much cheaper.
+It may seem counter-intuitive to add food to a meal or to change the way you’re eating to save money.
+After all, you are spending money on the things you’re adding but it really can save.

 How Meals that Stretch Save You Money